dzankavic10-max/CodeAlpha_IrisFlowerClassification/README.md

-Iris Flower Classification
+Iris Flower Classification:
 This project is a Machine Learning classification project completed as part of the CodeAlpha Data Science Internship.
 The goal of the project is to classify Iris flower species based on flower measurements such as petal length, petal width, sepal length, and sepal width.

-Features Included
+Features Included:
 Data preprocessing
 Data visualization
 Class distribution analysis